-CIS 245 - Database Programming 3:3:0
+CIS 245 - Database Programming

 Covers Structured Query Language (SQL) commands to manage a database.
-This course allows students to create, store, retrieve, and maintain database objects using Data Definition Language (DDL) and Data Manipulation Language (DML) and establish access and security to database objects using Data Control Language (DCL).
-In addition, students learn to retrieve data using Joins, Subqueries, Scalar and Vector statements, and write SQL code to manage distributed data and transactions.
+This course teaches students Data Manipulation Language (DML) commands for extracting data from a database using joins, sub-queries, scalar, and aggregate functions.
+Students are also taught database normalization and the use of Data Definition Language (DDL) to create and manage databases and database objects, such as tables, user defined procedures, and user defined functions.
+Lastly, the use of Data Control Language (DCL) to secure a database and control access to database objects is discussed.
 Prerequisite: CIS 140 or WEB 143 with a grade of C or higher; or permission of the Instructor.